kshedden/mice_workshop/README.md

 ## Missingness mechanisms

 This is a big topic, we only cover it briefly here.
-The essential issue is whether the status of different data values being missing are independent random events.
+The essential issue is whether the missingness status of different data values are independent random events.
 To formalize this, let I(i, j) = 1 if covariate j in observation i is missing, and I(i, j) = 0 otherwise.
 Similarly, let J(i) = 1 if the outcome (DV) is missing for observation